NVIDIA/modulus/README.md

 Alternatively, you can run `make container-ci`.

-Currently only `linux/amd64` and `linux/arm64` platforms are supported.
+Currently, only `linux/amd64` and `linux/arm64` platforms are supported.
 If using `linux/arm64`, some dependencies like `warp-lang` might not install correctly.

 ## Contributing to Modulus